Samreay/Samreay/_posts/reviews/2021-02-03-divine_dungeon.md

 goodreads: https://www.goodreads.com/series/192510-the-divine-dungeon
 loc: 'reviews/divine_dungeon/'
 permalink: /reviews/divine_dungeon
+tags: [litRPG, crafting, finished, dungeon-core]
+sentence: "A powerful dungeon.
+A sheep-herder turned Noble.
+Their path to ascendance through cultivation."
 ---

 This is another series I've read which I got instantly hooked on with a great premise, only to feel a bit let down at the conclusion many books later.